hamzafihel/kata-bank-account-management/README.md

 ## Description
 Kata bank account is an API that allows users to manage all transactions of their bank account

-the principle transactions are : (withdraw, deposit, account statement).
+The principle transactions are : (withdrawl, deposit, operations history).

 We developed all the transactions of the kata with the TDD methodology.